triffon/oop-2019-20/labs/lab7/readme.md

   Expression: “[()]{}{[()()]()}”
   Output: Balanced

-The reason is because there are equal number of the same opening parenthes as closing parenthes and the are properly matched.
+The reason is because there are equal number of the same opening parenthes as closing parenthes and they are properly matched.
 For example: ({)} - there are equal number of the same opening parenthes as closing parenthes but they are not in proper arrangement.